2 Forecast

 d is default data frame, data= in analysis routines optional

-Learn about reading, writing, and manipulating data, graphics,
+Many examples of reading, writing, and manipulating data,

 customization, and descriptive statistics from pivot tables